 HANNAH CHERRY BSc(Hons) BArch ARB RIBA

-Hannah is a Chartered Architect with over 17 years of professional experience.
+Hannah is a Chartered Architect with 20 years of professional experience.
 She has a background of working on a variety of different projects, with a particular focus on community and education schemes and the extension and remodelling of buildings on complex and sensitive sites.

 She was formerly an Associate Director at Greenhill Jenner Architects where she lead many projects including a major extension to St Joseph’s Hospice in Hackney, the transformation of the Therapy Centre in Mile End Hospital and education projects that have improved and extended the learning environment of quite a few primary schools.

-Her interest in young people and education extends to her role as a governor at a local school and her involvement in the Open City Architecture in Schools programme.
+Her interest in young people and education extends to her role as a governor at a local school and the studio’s involvment in the Open City Architecture in Schools programme.

 WARREN WILLIAMS BSc(Hons) BArch ARB CR DipPM

 Warren is an award-winning architect with extensive experience on housing and mixed-use projects and an interest in historic architecture and contemporary design in sensitive settings.
-He is a talented illustrator and is in demand for providing the artwork for local community events.
+He is a talented illustrator often providing the artwork for local community events.